top of page

 In May of 2018, Cigna surveyed 20,000 Americans about their feelings of connection to others.
 The study found that nearly half of the respondents felt lonely most or all of the time, 43% don’t feel their relationships are meaningful and 43% also felt isolated from others.

-This is a staggering statistic.
-Current research, with a large cohort (number of participants), finds that loneliness is a defining feature of American society today.
+These are staggering statistics.
+Current research, with a large number of participants, finds that loneliness is a defining feature of American society today.

 But you really didn’t notice that she just stands there with a weak smile, coffee in hand, did you?